 Get involved in research efforts

 Occasionally, calls go out for vessel owners to charter their vessels for research efforts.
 While this is not a direct way to get involved in the Council process, it does help create connections with scientists and managers, and it allows vessel owners and scientists to learn more about each others’ methods.
 It can also provide some extra income.
-Information about current research is available at http://www.nwfsc.noaa.gov/research/index.cfm.
+See the NOAA Northwest Fisheries Science Center research site.
+In addition, exempted fishing permits are a way to test innovative fishing methods or technologies and provide a way for stakeholders to get involved in improving fisheries management.

 Will it really make a difference?